 The humidifier light might illuminate green to show everything is okay, but after some time, it might start to illuminate red.

-If the red light comes on, switch the unit off for sometime, for about five minutes and then switch it back on.
-You could also disconnect the humidifier from power for a few hours and switch it on back again.
+If the red light comes on, switch the unit off for some time, for about five minutes, and then switch it back on.
+You could also disconnect the humidifier from power for a few hours and switch it on again.

-If the cause of the red light was the need for resetting, it shall go off and the humidifier will illuminate green.
+If the cause of the red light is the need for resetting, it shall go off, and the humidifier will illuminate green.

 If it does not go off, something else is wrong with the humidifier.

-3. The heating element is covered in scale
+9. Heating element is covered in scale (for warm mists)

 Why is there a red light on my Vicks humidifier?